TeroJii/reactjs-food-order/README.md

 # reactjs-food-order

-A dummy project for testing out git/GitHub stuff.
+A project for testing out git/GitHub stuff.